V33RU/veera.github.io/content/blog/quicklock-padlock.md

 tags: ["ble", "bluetooth", "smart-lock", "iot-security", "reverse-engineering", "vulnerability-research"]
 ---

+> **Note:** This lock has been pentested by many researchers before me.
+I'm not claiming new vulnerability discovery here — this writeup exists for detailed protocol-level analysis that goes beyond just "it's vulnerable."
+If you want to understand *why* it breaks, *how* the GATT profile works, and *how to build* an assessment framework around it, this is for you.

+---

 A Deep Dive into Bluetooth Low Energy Security Research

 ## Executive Summary